Measure rigidity and equidistribution for fractal carpets: Growth properties of the random walk

 Moreover, for every $\delta>0$ and $\eta>0$, there is $m_{1} \in \N$ such that for all $\s \in \Sue$, for any $v \in \mathfrak{g}_\s\smallsetminus \{0\},$

 (where we identify $v, \mathfrak{u}_\s$ with their image in $\mathbb{P}(\mathfrak{g})$). \end{lem}

 \begin{proof} This follows from \cite[Sections 3 \& 6]{SimmonsWeiss}.
 By the argument of \cite[Section 6.1]{SimmonsWeiss}, assumptions I, II, III are satisfied for the restriction of the random walk to $\mathfrak{g}_\s,$ with $W = \mathfrak{u}_\s.$ Now the desired estimates follow from \cite[Prop.
 3.1]{SimmonsWeiss}.
-Note that in \cite{SimmonsWeiss}, $V$ is a real vector space, but the arguments given there are valid in vector spaces over $\Q_\s.$ Note that the arguments in \cite{SimmonsWeiss} use the Oseledec theorem; for a p-adic version of the Oseledec theorem, see \cite{Raghunathan_Oseledec}. \end{proof}
+Note that in the reference \cite[\textsection 6]{SimmonsWeiss}, the condition that $V$ has no $G$-invariant vectors was omitted; this condition is valid in our setting for the Adjoint representation, since $G$ is simple.
+Also note that in \cite{SimmonsWeiss}, $V$ is a real vector space, but the arguments given there are valid in vector spaces over $\Q_\s.$ Finally, note that the arguments in \cite{SimmonsWeiss} use the Oseledec theorem; for a p-adic version of the Oseledec theorem, see \cite{Raghunathan_Oseledec}.